-An independent review was conducted of our compliance with CHC's Code of Governance in May 2019 and the review also considered the Regulatory Board for Wales' report 'The Right Stuff'.
-The review concluded that we are compliant with CHC's Code of Governance.
+Every three years we undertake an independent review of our compliance with CHC's Code of Governance, our latest review, which was commissioned in February 2023 also considered the Regulatory Board for Wales' report 'The Right Stuff'.
+The review concluded that we are compliant with CHC's code of Governance.